GluuFederation/docs-ce-prod/3.0.2/source/authn-guide/cert-auth.md

 # Certificate Authentication

+## Overview
+Certificate authentication enables you to enforce the use of a browser certificate for access to a website or application.

+This document will explain how to use Gluu's certificate authentication interception script to configure the Gluu Server for a two-step authentication process where a valid browser certificate is checked for as the first step, and username and password is presented as the second step.

+## Architecture
 The image below contains the design diagram for this module.

 ![cert-design](../img/admin-guide/multi-factor/cert-design.jpg)

+## Properties

 The script has a few properties: